cvdabbeele/cloudOneOnAWS/README.md

 - an AWS Elastic Kubernetes Service Cluster (EKS)
 - an AWS codeCommit registry
 - three AWS codePipelines
-- Trend Micro Cloud One Container Registry Security (C1CS or "SmartCheck") and integrates it in the pipelines
+- Trend Micro "SmartCheck" and integrates it in the pipelines
+- Trend Micro Cloud One Container Security
+- Trend Micro Cloud One Application Security

 Then it will: